-UConn Student Support Services (SSS) provides students who are first-generation to college and/or from underserved populations with access to the university, with services to help them achieve their goal of graduation, and with programming designed to support their academic, professional, and personal growth at UConn and beyond.
+UConn Student Support Services (SSS) provides students who are first-generation to college, from low-socioeconomic backgrounds and/or from populations underrepresented in higher education with access to the university, with services to help them achieve their goal of graduation, and with programming to support their academic, professional, and personal growth at UConn and beyond.
 Each year, approximately 300 students are accepted to UConn through SSS at the main campus in Storrs and at the Avery Point, Hartford, Stamford, and Waterbury regional campuses.

 We invite you to explore our pages and learn more about the many opportunities available for UConn SSS students.